-Minimum Fund Balance: Typically, a percentage of the total operating budget (excluding the total capital project budget and transfers) which is designated by the legislative body as the minimum level of reserves the entity will maintain for emergencies.
-BBRD's minimum general fund balance is 20% of the subsequent year's planned operating budget.
+Minimum Fund Balance: Typically, a percentage of the total operating budget (excluding the total capital project budget) which is designated by the legislative body as the minimum level of reserves the entity will maintain in case of emergencies.

 Modified Accrual Basis of Accounting: Revenues are recognized as soon as they are both measurable and available.
 Revenues are considered to be available when they are collectible within the current period or within 60 days of the end of the current fiscal period for the District.
 Expenditures generally are recorded when a liability is incurred, as under accrual accounting.